 - F9 (2021) – A high-octane action comedy that features a spring break race across the globe as the characters try to stop the villain from unleashing chaos on the world.

-Tip: The movies from the 1950s, 1960s, and 1970s tend to reflect the attitudes and cultural values of their time and are often focused on lighthearted escapism, romantic adventures, and the carefree lifestyle of young adults.
-Some of these films are considered cult classics and remain popular among fans of the genres in which they fall, including comedy, coming-of-age, and road trip movies.
+TIP: The movies from the 1950s, 1960s, and 1970s tend to reflect the attitudes and cultural values of their time and are often focused on lighthearted escapism, romantic adventures, and the carefree lifestyle of young adults.
+Some of these movies are considered cult classics and remain popular among fans of the genres in which they fall, including comedy, coming-of-age, and road trip movies.